ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 The book is divided in three parts, first one builds the foundation, second one covers the components and third part talks about various data and AI platforms.

-- Data and AI Foundation: Foundation part builds the basic concepts like Introduction, Mathematics, IT/Programming, Business Domain
+- Data and AI Foundation: This part builds the basic concepts like Introduction, Mathematics, IT/Programming, Business Domain
-- Data and AI Components: Components part covers the different layers and its components like Data Ingestion, Data Storage, Data Engineering, Data Science, Data Visualization, Data Operationalization, Data Architecture, Data Governance, Data Management
+- Data and AI Components: This part covers the different layers and its components like Data Ingestion, Data Storage, Data Engineering, Data Science, Data Visualization, Data Operationalization, Data Architecture, Data Governance, Data Management
-- Data and AI Platforms: Platforms part talks about various platforms like Open Source, AWS, Azure, GCP, Databricks, Snowflake
+- Data and AI Platforms: This part talks about various platforms like Open Source, AWS, Azure, GCP, Databricks, Snowflake

 <a name="data-and-ai-foundation"/>